All Products

 The hostname changes.

-The hostname is changed during the migration.
-You can reconfigure it to the desired name.
+The hostname changes during migration.
+You can reconfigure it as needed.

 Storage and data changes